Skip to content

 Accounts

+All users need a CHPC account.
 We describe the process for getting a CHPC account on our Accounts page.
 Accounts are available to researchers working at the University of Utah, faculty members from Utah institutions of higher education, and collaborators from other institutions.
-If you do not have an active University of Utah account, you must first be added as an affiliate.
-This process is described on the Accounts page.
+If you do not have an active University of Utah account (a uNID, like u0123456, and the ability to log in to services like Campus Information Services), you must first be added as an affiliate; this process is also described on the Accounts page.
 We also support accounts for classes at the request of instructors.

-Once you have a CHPC account, you can access our resources using your campus credentials.
+Once you have a CHPC account, you can access our resources in the using your campus credentials.
 If you need to change your password, you can do so through Campus Information Services.

 Training and support